 Hong Kong Velodrome Park, 105-107 Po Hong Road, Tseung Kwan O, New Territories, Hong Kong, www.lcsd.gov.hk/en/facilities

 Little Hawaii Trail

-This beginner trail is roughly 3km, and takes around one hour depending on your fitness level.
-It is famous for the picturesque waterfall (shown above) that you will pass along the way.
+This beginner trail is roughly 3km and takes around one hour depending on your fitness level.
+It’s famous for the picturesque waterfall that you will pass along the way.
 You can start from the Tseng Lan Shue by Clear Water Bay Road, or walk along Po Hong Road from Po Lam to go in the opposite direction.

 Next to the Pet Garden is this beautiful seafront area, where you will find runners, dog walkers, fishermen and dragon boat teams training.
 The TKO promenade also has a bicycle path for cyclists to enjoy.

 Tseung Kwan O Promenade, Tseung Kwan O, Hong Kong (1o-minute walk from Tseung Kwan O MTR station exit B1), www.lcsd.gov.hk

 Read More: The Best Cycling Trails in Hong Kong

 From adult reading clubs to storytelling sessions, the TKO Public Library caters to anyone and everyone.
 It’s also just a stone’s throw away from the TKO swimming pool, so you can unleash your inner book worm after a fun splash around!

 Tseung Kwan O Public Library, 9 Wan Lung Road, Tseung Kwan O, New Territories, Hong Kong, 2706 8101, www.hkpl.gov.hk